- Let your emotions settle. A cancer diagnosis is usually not an emergency.

 - Learn to purchase, use, store and dispose of drugs wisely.
 If needed, assistance paying for drugs, or even free drugs, may be available.

 - Keep in mind that drugs and treatments do not work in a vacuum.
 Start to think of the food you eat, the exercise you get, your rest/sleep, and even proper care of your mouth as steps you can take to make treatments and drugs most effective.
+(If you have dental problems, schedule a check up.)

 - Share your emotions.
 Watch for depression.
 Consider seeking counseling.